 Can Machine Learing replace self-coded algorithms to monitor machine behaviour?

-To get an answer to this questions is the motivation for this blog where I describe how to build a simple running application cointaining the above mentioned technologies with things everybody has at home, thus you need no production plant to try out the same I did.
+To get an answer for this questions is the motivation for this blog where I describe how to build a simple running application containing the above mentioned technologies with things everybody has at home.
+So you should have everything at home to try this sample out by our self.

-A main focus was to get a running example with the minimum necessary effort, but also fulfill some practical use case.
+A main focus is to get a running example with the minimum necessary effort, but also fulfil a practical use case.

 2. System overview

 I realised the sample application with the trial account of the Cloud platform.
-I activated two services – Predictive Services and Internet of Things and as common datastore the HANA MDC (<trial>) database.
+I activated two services – Predictive Services and Internet of Things and as common data storage the HANA MDC (<trial>) database.